lidaiqing/overbondOA/README.md

 Git clone this project to your local repository.
 Use make command to compile the program.

 Solution1 is the solution for challenge1.
 Pass two parameters into the program.
-The first one is the path to the input file .csv, and the second one is the path to the output file also end with .csv
+The first one is the path to the input file end with .csv, and the second one is the path to the output file also end with .csv

 Solution2 is the solution for challenge2.
 Its input format is the same as Solution1.